 - Strongly Agree = 5, Agree = 4, Neutral = 3, Disagree = 2, Strongly Disagree = 1

-Scorecard Admins must define all the categories that will be used in scorecards, and then write the individual questions for each category, keeping in mind that they can use one or more of these categories (and questions) in each scorecard.
+A Scorecard Admin must define the categories that will be used in scorecards, and then write the individual questions for each category, keeping in mind that they can use one or more of these categories (and questions) in each scorecard.
 Therefore, in defining the categories, it is recommended that each category be given a name that clearly identifies whether it is applicable to rating a company, contract, or project.
 It is also recommended that the questions (or statements) in a category are worded similarly so that a positive response, such as Always or Strongly Agree, will elicit a high rating, whereas a negative response, such as Never or Strongly Disagree, will elicit a low rating.
 For example, you would not include both of these questions in the same category since they elicit opposite responses and will not yield an accurate rating:

 - Are deliveries made on time?